ibm-cloud-docs/containers/kubernetes-service-cli.md

 Regenerate the certificate and secret for an NLB subdomain.
 {: shortdesc}

+If the Let’s Encrypt certificate creation fails during secret regeneration, a 10 minute wait period must pass before the regeneration is automatically attempted again.
+The regeneration of the secret takes another 5 minutes to complete, making it a total of 15 minutes before the process is completed.

+To avoid the Let’s Encrypt rate limit, do not regenerate a secret more than 5 times per day.
+{: note}

 ```
 ibmcloud ks nlb-dns secret regenerate --cluster CLUSTER --nlb-subdomain SUBDOMAIN [--json] [-s]
 ```